OMEA Honors Capital University's Jim Swearingen for Distinguished Service

 see more news & events

-During 1991 and 1992, the Capital University Conservatory of Music underwent a $6.4 million renovation, providing a state-of-the-art environment for the study of music by Conservatory and Community Music School students, as well as outstanding performance facilities for Central Ohio.
-The renovation included the construction of a building connecting Leonard Hall with Mees and Bexley halls, and the expansion of rehearsal space, classroom space and faculty studios, as well as expansion of the stage, wings, orchestra pit and lobby in Mees Hall.
-The acoustical character of Mees Auditorium and the Huntington Recital Hall was improved, and The Jeffrey Courtyard, an outdoor performance area, was constructed.
-The Conservatory’s on-campus equipment includes a full complement of instruments and computers, an electronic music studio, an electronic piano/computer room, a music education curriculum laboratory and several rooms with practice pipe organs.
+The Conservatory’s on-campus equipment includes a full complement of instruments and computers, electronic music studios, an electronic piano/computer room, a music education curriculum laboratory, piano and pipe organ practice rooms.
 In fall 2005, the Paul W. and Ella D. Hugus Memorial Pipe organ was dedicated in Mees Hall.
 The three-manual, 70-rank organ boasts more than 4,000 pipes and was designed and constructed especially for the hall and the requirements of a pipe organ within an academic environment.

-The keyboard classroom is used to teach students how to play both jazz and classical keyboard techniques.
+The keyboard classroom is used to teach students how to play jazz, classical and contemporary keyboard techniques.

-The ERS is the Conservatory's primary technology space and is used to teach electronic music and recording classes:
+The ERS are the Conservatory's primary technology spaces and are used to teach electronic music and recording classes:

 The Snyder rehearsal room is also used to deliver vocal methods, conducting and other classes.
 It is also the rehearsal room for the Chapel Choir.

-The Crist Rehearsal Room is also used to for instrumental methods, conducting and other classes.
+The Crist Rehearsal Room is also used to for instrumental methods, conducting, Symphonic Winds, Wind Symphony and other classes.

 Huntington Hall is a 180-seat recital hall; and the Conservatory's primary performing hall, This is where most student, faculty and guest recitals are presented each year.

 Mees Auditorium is one of Columbus' historic performance halls.
 The auditorium was constructed in 1926 and was fully renovated in 1992.
 In fall 2005 the Paul W. and Ella D. Hugus Pipe Organ was installed.
-The Mees Auditorium is Capital's largest performance and gathering space hosting the Christmas Festival, Prism, Big Band performances and student and faculty assemblies, such as Opening Convocation.
+The Mees Auditorium is Capital's largest performance and gathering space hosting the Christmas Festival, Big Band performances and student and faculty assemblies, Symphonic Winds, and Opera/Musical Theatre.
 The auditorium is named for Rev. Dr. Otto Mees who became president in 1912 and served that office for nearly 34 years.

 Conservatory students have access to thirty practice rooms of varying sizes.
 These rooms are located on the lower level of Bexley Hall in the Conservatory complex.
 Students and faculty often use other rooms as they are available: